Republicans voted at higher rate compared to Democrats

 On Saturday, 29,943 people voted in-person in Clark County, surpassing the more than 28,000 people who voted in-person on the first day of early voting in the 2020 election.

-In a swing state, where presidential candidates have won by two or three percentage points, early voting could play a part in determining whether Vice President Kamala Harris or former President Donald Trump will land Nevada’s six electoral votes.
+In a swing state such as Nevada, where presidential candidates have won by narrow percentages, early voting could play a part in determining whether Vice President Kamala Harris or former President Donald Trump will land the six electoral votes.

 In Clark County, Democrat voters’ turnout on Saturday represented a 14.2 percentage point decrease compared with turnout on the first day of early voting during the 2020 election, according to the secretary of state’s office.